Children thrive outside but every year, studies show that less and less time is spent outdoors by children.

 Place based education, often referred to as experiential education, is at the root of forest schools.

+This allows children to develop a close bond with their educators, peers and their environment.
 Fields, forests, streams, tundras, meadows, etc, can all serve as a classroom and they are each filled with unique learning experiences.

 Just like children get to know their classroom in traditional schools, children get to intimately know their environment at forest school!